VardhanSuroshi/SCL-Design-Workshop-24/characterization/readme.md

 - Liberate will create a characterized library (.ccs and .ccsm files) and a datasheet.
 - Verify the accuracy of the characterization results.

+Additionally, for AV instruction watch this [video](https://youtu.be/vOu4RwzyXCE?feature=shared) to complete the characterisation process.